The primary meaning of the word ‘God’ stands for a Powerful Almighty Being. ‘Lord’, on the other hand, means the Almighty Savior of the world.

 However, in the secular context, ‘Lord’ connotes titles conferred under a feudal social order to the land-owning class.
 This class of individuals had superior power and exercised an unmeasurable extent of authority over the common subjects.

-Later, ‘Lord’ was often used as an honorary title granted to the nobles of the Royal lineage.
-Today, the term is also used to address judges in a court of law.
+Later, ‘Lord’ was used as an honorary title granted to the nobles of the Royal lineage.
+Today, the term also addresses judges in a court of law.

 Here it simply connotes a sense of respect and reverence.
-In such contexts, the word ‘Lord’ cannot be interchanged with ‘God’.
+The word ‘Lord’ cannot be interchanged in such contexts with ‘God.’

-Hence, the word ‘Lord’ is used to reference both mythological figures as well as human beings who command power and respect.
+Hence, the word ‘Lord’ is used to reference mythological figures and human beings who command power and respect.

 Main Differences Between God and Lord

-- The word ‘God’ is used solely in the religious context, while the term ‘Lord’ can be used in the religious context as well as a secular, feudal context.
+- The word ‘God’ is used solely in the religious context, while the term ‘Lord’ can be used in the religious and secular feudal contexts.
 The specific meaning of the term depends on the context of its usage.

 - The two terms also differ in terms of their etymological origins.
 The word ‘God’ originated from the Hebrew and Greek languages, while the word ‘Lord’ is derived from Old English.

 - The usage spans of each word are also different.
-The word ‘God’ has been in common linguistic usage since the 6th century, but the word ‘Lord’ has been brought into usage by the earliest English translators of the Bible.
+The word ‘God’ has been in common linguistic usage since the 6th century, but the word ‘Lord’ has been used by the earliest English translators of the Bible.

 - Each word also references different individuals.
-‘God’ usually references mythological beings vested with unparalleled, supreme power, while ‘Lord’ refers to people simply with superior authority in a feudal structure as well as mythological beings.
-Hence, ‘Lord’ can be used to address both heavenly beings and humans.
+‘God’ references mythological beings vested with unparalleled, supreme power, while ‘Lord’ refers to people with superior authority in a feudal structure and mythological beings.
+Hence, the ‘Lord’ can address both heavenly beings and humans.